Gamify-IT/docs/user-manuals/overworld/README.md

 ### Minigames

 The main purpose of the overworld is to allow the player to test and increase his knowledge and understanding by playing `minigames`.
 Minigames can be started at `minigame spots`, displayed as the red circle in the picture.
 The lecturer can set up the questions and possible answers in the [lecturer interface](../lecturer-interface/README.md).
-Once the player enteres the area of the minigame spot an information panel is opened.
+Once the player enters the area of the minigame spot an information panel is opened.
 It displays the type of the game as well as the best result achieved by the player.
 The color of the minigame spot shows how good the player performed at the specific minigame.
 If the spot is `red` as shown in the picture, the player has not yet gotten enough points to `complete` the minigame.
 Once he finished a playthrough with the specified amount of points, the minigame spot turns `blue` which shows that he has finished it.
 The minigame can still be played and better results can be achieved, but the player doesn't have to in order to progress to the next area.
 ![minigame](../../images/minigame-spot.webp)

 ## Progress